mocar27/MIMUW/III semester/cp/workshop/cp2022/README.md

 Problem of switching threads in cycles is solved has been solved in the implementation of this task.

-The program is fully written in Java using all of the mechanisms to write concurrent programs, mainly semaphores, latch, threads, mutual exclusion data access.
+The program is fully written in Java using all of the mechanisms to write concurrent programs:
+- Semaphores;
+- CountDownLatch;
+- Theads;
+- Mutual exclusion data access;